Phoenix Mountains Preserve

 Piestewa Peak was originally called "Vianom Do'ag" by the Tohono O'odham tribe, which meant "Iron Mountain."
 By the 1900s, white settlers called the mountain "Squaw Peak," a derogatory term for Native women.
 It wasn't until 2003 when the Arizona government officially changed the name to Piestewa Peak in honor of Lori Ann Piestewa, an Arizona woman who was killed in action in Iraq that same year.
 Piestewa was the first Native American woman to die in combat in the U.S. military.

-As a way to pay homage to Piestewa, local taiko drummer and Japanese folk artist Ken Koshio hikes the peak at sunrise every morning to play his taiko drum and flute.
+As a way to pay homage to Piestewa, local taiko drummer and Japanese folk artist Ken Koshio hiked the peak at sunrise every morning to play his taiko drum and flute between 2020-2023.
 Learn more about his summit and performance in the video below.